mdaser/pine64/buildroot/README.md

 ## Pine64 Plus Board Configuration

-The patch file **0001-default-configuration-pine64_plus-board.patch** was created on top of commit:
+The patch files **0001-default-configuration-pine64_plus-board.patch** and **0002-bump-kernel-version-to-4.17.15.patch**
+were created on top of commit:

 ```
-commit e711623912d0db2866a60e9daf6dbe89959de574
+commit 65c47ce0a8d646211a5222035a821056896a5886
-Author: Fabrice Fontaine <fontaine.fabrice@gmail.com>
+Author: Bernd Kuhls <bernd.kuhls@t-online.de>
-Date:   Tue May 1 22:58:26 2018 +0200
+Date:   Wed Aug 15 22:17:21 2018 +0200

-    libiscsi: add hash for license files

-    Signed-off-by: Fabrice Fontaine <fontaine.fabrice@gmail.com>
-    Signed-off-by: Thomas Petazzoni <thomas.petazzoni@bootlin.com>
+    linux: bump default to version 4.17.15

+    Signed-off-by: Bernd Kuhls <bernd.kuhls@t-online.de>
+    Signed-off-by: Peter Korsgaard <peter@korsgaard.com>
 ```

-It may as well apply on other versions.
+They may as well apply on other versions.

 The patch introduces a new board type, the **Pine64 Plus**.